-This is our own special mixed population bred from our trials, it produces early for us, and gives a good yield of seed that is easily threshed.
+This is our own special mixed population bred from our trials - we have been working on this for tweleve years.
+It produces early for us, and gives a good yield of seed that is easily threshed.

 Very filling and nutritious, we add it to rice when cooking, it adds both flavour and protein.
 Simple harvesting instructions supplied.

 Start from late April in pots as though tomatoes, & plant out when bigger - they are very robust once six inches tall and romp away even in cool weather.

 60cm tall mix.
 Spectacular red - pink - yellow flowers.
 High-yielding and early.

 Order GrMG - 200 seed £2.32

 Quinoa is a high-protein grain you can easily grow at home.
 It is cooked just like rice, and as well as tasting good, it is rich in lysine, giving a good nutritional balance to your meal.